zulkarnen-force/final-project-go/README.md

 * Update An User `PUT /users/`
 * Delete An User `DELETE /users/`

+### Photos related

+Endpoints for viewing and manipulating the Photos that the Authenticated User has permissions to access.

+* Create Photo `POST /photos/`
+* Show Photos `PUT /photos/`
+* Update a Photo `PUT /photos/:id/`
+* Delete An Photo `DELETE /photos/:id/`

 ### Comments related

 Endpoints for viewing and manipulating the Comments that the Authenticated User